 Bilingual day care

 In addition to English education through the program “Benny’s Playground”, Knotz offers bilingual day care (Dutch-English) at Kindercentrum Knotz in Delft and Knotz Daycare in The Hague.
 The younger the children are when they start learning a new language, the better.
 Young children are open-minded and for them it’s a “game”.
-In every group English is offered in addition to Dutch.
+In every group English activities are offered in addition to Dutch.
 Many children who temporarily live in The Netherlands or Dutch children who will temporarily move abroad, learn the Dutch and/or English language through play.
 The linguistic sensitivity of young children is used optimally.
-Their vocabulary expands and their general cognitive abilities improve – such as memorising information and focusing attention.
+Their vocabulary expands and their general cognitive abilities improve – such as memorizing information and focusing attention.